willmon16/Weekly-Sessions/README.md

         $ git fetch upstream
         $ git merge upstream/master

-4. Since I won't change any of the question / answer boxes (just the occasional instruction), git will be able to merge your answers and my questions.
-Next week, you should be able to seamless fetch Weekly Session 3 from upstream!
+4. I made some very minor modifications to Weekly Session 2, they are hardly worth looking at - I clarified the instructions on the exercise formerly known as "Prelab" which is now labeled "Exercise 10."
+Since I won't change anything substantial (just the occasional instruction), this fetch is just an exercise in git.
+However, next week, you should be able to seamlessly fetch Weekly Session 3 from upstream!